spdx/license-list-XML/DOCS/faq.md

 When a license identified in the software package is not found in the list of approved SPDX licenses, one can define a new license label, using `LicenseRef-<name>`..This is explained in [Clause 10 of the SPDX Specification](https://spdx.github.io/spdx-spec/v2.3/other-licensing-information-detected/).

+# What are license expressions?
+Sometimes a single license can be used to represent the licensing terms of a package or file, but there are situations where a single license identifier is not sufficient.
+[SPDX License Expressions](https://spdx.github.io/spdx-spec/v2.3/SPDX-license-expressions/) provide a way to construct more complex licensing scenarios. expressions.
+A license expression could be a single license identifier found on the SPDX License List; a user defined license reference denoted by the LicenseRef-<idString>; a license identifier combined with an SPDX exception; or some combination of license identifiers, license references and exceptions constructed using a small set of defined operators (e.g., AND, OR, WITH and +)

+## How does one represent a file or package that is licensed under a choice of two or more licenses?
+A licensing choice can be represented by a license expression using the `OR` operator.
+For example, a file that is disjunctively licensed under either the GPL-2.0-only or MIT would be represented using the following disjunctive expression: `GPL-2.0-only OR MIT`.

+## How does one represent a file or package that is licensed under two or more licenses?

+Conjunctive licensing can be represented via a license expression using the 'AND' operator.
+For example, a file or package that is subject to the Apache-2.0, MIT, and GPL-2.0-or-later would be represented using the following conjunctive
+expression: `Apache-2.0 AND MIT AND GPL-2.0-or-later`